MarceloDuretti/Financeiro/replit.md

 ## Overview

-FinControl is a comprehensive financial management platform designed for individuals and businesses (including MEI).
+FinControl is a comprehensive financial management platform for individuals and businesses (including MEI).
 It features a modern, Apple-inspired minimalist landing page and a full-featured dashboard for managing financial transactions, accounts, categories, and generating reports.
 The application is a full-stack TypeScript solution utilizing a React frontend, Express backend, and PostgreSQL database with Drizzle ORM.

-**Key Architectural Features:**
+Key capabilities include:
-- **True Multi-Tenant Architecture (Big Data)**: Single PostgreSQL database serves multiple isolated clients with row-level tenant isolation
+- True Multi-Tenant Architecture with row-level tenant isolation.
-- **Hierarchical User System**: Admin/collaborator roles with email invitations and granular company access control
+- Hierarchical User System with admin/collaborator roles and granular company access control.
-- **Complete Data Isolation**: Each admin tenant can only see and manage their own data - zero cross-tenant data leakage
+- Complete Data Isolation ensuring no cross-tenant data leakage.
-- **Performance Optimized**: Composite indexes on (tenantId, id) for fast tenant-scoped queries
+- Performance Optimized with composite indexes for fast tenant-scoped queries.

 ## User Preferences